 These different handheld devices carry various benefits and tradeoffs depending on the brand.
 Several models exist for both brands within the GE VScan and Philips Lumify.
 As a result, you have a wide range of Android devices that your medical clinic can use.

 In contrast, the Philips Lumify is designed to pair with pre-existing machines.
-The Reacts capability allows you to livestream scans and examinations.
+The Reacts capability allows you to live-stream scans and examinations.
 You also get encrypted data for patient-doctor confidentiality.
 With a linear and phased array, you also get a five-year warranty from the company.

-Both Philips Lumify and the GE VScan run on the Google Android system.
-The GE VScan has an Android-based system, while the Philips Lumify requires an official Android device like a phone, computer or tablet to pair with it along with the appropriate applications.
-In the case of the latter, Philips Lumify rolls out automatic app updates and has a customer service system from the manufacturers.
-As long as you stay on top of these updates, then you can constantly focus more on patient care.
+Philips Lumify and the GE VScan medical devices run on the Google Android system.
+The GE VScan has an Android-based system, while the Philips Lumify requires an official Android device like a phone, computer, or tablet to pair it with the appropriate applications.
+In the latter case, Philips Lumify rolls out automatic app updates and has a customer service system from the manufacturers.
+As long as you stay on top of these updates, you can constantly focus more on patient care.

-Philips Lumify has a smaller amount of presets and custom applications in the Android store as compared to the GE VScan.
-It can also only use one probe at a time, so we recommend it for clinics that have a smaller patient volume.
-That way when you are making the switch, you have less pressure.
+Philips Lumify has fewer presets and custom applications in the Android store compared to the GE VScan.
+It can also only use one probe at a time, so we recommend it for clinics with smaller patient volumes.
+That way, when making the switch, you have less pressure.

-The GE VScan has two probes attached, for cardiac and vascular applications respectively.
-Technicians have a larger amount of presets and customization options, meaning it is great for handling a large body of patients.
-It can switch between the linear and sector probe heads, which is great for point-of-care ultrasounds and ER use.
+The GE VScan has two probes attached for cardiac and vascular applications.
+Technicians have a more significant number of presets and customization options, which is excellent for handling a large body of patients.
+It can switch between the linear and sector probe heads, which is excellent for point-of-care ultrasounds and ER use.

-Learn More About Ultrasound Technology From National Ultrasound
+Learn More About Your Portable Handheld Ultrasound Device From National Ultrasound